-- Helen’s Way is a low-gradient connector trail between Upper and Lower Gibsons that enables casual hikers and mountain bikers to enjoy nature, right in the heart of our town;
+A low-gradient connector trail between Upper and Lower Gibsons that enables casual hikers and mountain bikers to enjoy nature, right in the heart of our town

-- The Gibsons Connector which provides safer, less steep, paved bike/walk routes between Upper and Lower Gibsons;
+A safer, less steep, paved bike/walk routes between Upper and Lower Gibsons.

-- The Reed Road Multi-Use path, which runs along Reed Road, between Payne Road and Park Road; and
+This path runs along Reed Road, between Payne Road and Park Road.

 Virtually all of our active transportation projects include input from Transportation Choices – Sunshine Coast (TraC).